BigRedBrent/PlayCoinManagerPortable/PlayCoin Manager Portable/Help.txt

 This allows you to store your coins and run the manager from a single location, such as a USB flash drive.
 You can then copy the "PlayCoin Manager Portable" folder to multiple safe locations or flash drives to make backup copies of all of your coins.

+Do not to run this from more than one copy, or you will make changes to one copy that are not made in the original copy.
+You can make backup copies of the portable folder, but don't use a backup copy to run the manager unless you lose the original portable folder.
 ___

 This script only works with the windows version of PlayCoin Manager.